 The automaton time(A) has actions of the form (π, t) , where π is an action of A and t is a nonnegative real number.
-Each of its states consists of a state of A, augmented with a time called Ctime and, for each class C of the partition, two times, Ftime(C) and Ltime(C).
+Each of its states consists of a state of A, augmented with a time called Ctime and, for each class C of the partition, two times, Ftime(C)and Ltime(C).
 Ctime (the "current time") represents the time of the last preceding event, initially 0.
 The Ftime(C) and Ltime(C) components represent, respectively, the first and last times at which an action in class C is scheduled to be performed (assuming some action in C stays enabled).
-(We use record notation to denote the various components of the state of time(A); for instance, s.Astate denotes the state of A included in state s of time(A).)
-More precisely, each initial state of time(C) with the following properties.
-If there is an action in C enabled in s, then $Ftime(C) = b{\ell}(C)$ and $Ltime(C) = b{\mu}(C)$.
-Otherwise, Ftime(C) = 0 and $Ltime(C) = \infty$.
+(We use record notation to denote the various components of the state of time(A); for instance, s.
+A state denotes the state of A included in state s of time(A).)
+More precisely, each initial state of time(A) consists of an initial state s of A, plus Ctime = 0, plus values of Ftime(C) and Ltime(C) with the following properties.
+If there is an action in C enabled in s, then $Ftime(C) = b{\ell}(C)$ and $Ltime(C) = b_u(C)$.
+Otherwise, Ftime(C) = 0and $Ltime(C) = \infty$.